Endless Sky: Development

 The game is programmed in C++.
 OpenGL is used to render the game.
-It is cross-platform, and runs on Windows, Linux and macOS.
+It is cross-platform, runs on macOS, Windows, and Linux, and has an unofficial port to Android.
 Over 300 contributors have contributed code and content to the game.

 Endless Sky releases can be downloaded in stand-alone binary form and also from the GOG and Steam digital game stores.

 Reception

 Upon the game's Steam Greenlight campaign, Adam Smith of Rock Paper Shotgun called Endless Sky "caught somewhere between the 4X majesty of Endless Space and the interstellar tourism of No Man's Sky", describing it as "like catnip to me".
 In his impressions upon the game's successful Steam release, he noted that the most impressive part of the game was the reactive nature of AI vessels, also noting the dynamic nature of the galaxy.
 Calling it a "special game", he relayed his belief that "I think Space Rangers 2 has finally been replaced".

 Alexandru Chirila of Softpedia said that the game was casual and easy to pick up, but had a lot to offer, noting the amount of missions on each inhabited planet.
 While he stated that the graphics did not "look fantastic", he nevertheless noted that it "held its own".
 Linux Voice called the game "a great deal of fun", saying that, despite its top-down view, it "still looks great", and calling it "ideal for younger people" due to its trading simulation gameplay.
 Gameplay Magazine called it one of the best free games in a long time, describing it as both impressive and well-presented.
+It was also noted as one of the best open source video games by The Gamer.